 - GitHub project shared for potential Mixtral use:

-shared a link to a GitHub project titled âPyTorch bindings for CUTLASS grouped GEMMâ, suggesting that it could be used for Mixtral. - Query about Axolotlâs support for SFT:
+@casper_aishared a link to a GitHub project titled âPyTorch bindings for CUTLASS grouped GEMMâ, suggesting that it could be used for Mixtral. - Query about Axolotlâs support for SFT:

-confirmed that it does, mentioning that lora/qlora is SFT. - Discussion on prompt format usage in Axolotl:
+@mrfakename_inquired if Axolotl supports SFT.@noobmaster29confirmed that it does, mentioning that lora/qlora is SFT. - Discussion on prompt format usage in Axolotl:

-responded that it might require self-setup. - Recommended training for Mistral with qlora:
+@mrfakename_also asked about the possibility to use the Zephyr prompt format.@noobmaster29responded that it might require self-setup. - Recommended training for Mistral with qlora:

 Links mentioned: